cgloeckner/embed-cookie-banner/README.md

 Dependecy: jQuery

-All embeds (iframes) will be redirected to a custom cookie info.
+All embeds (`iframe` and `embed`) will be redirected to a custom cookie info.
 If the cookie-banner is consented, they'll be reset to their original sources.

 ## 1. Create Custom Cookie Info and Banner Files